1987 Virginia Tech Hokies football team

 The 1987 Virginia Tech Hokies football team represented Virginia Polytechnic Institute and State University as an independent during the 1987 NCAA Division I-A football season.
-The team was led by first-year head coach Frank Beamer, who replaced Bill Dooley following the 1986 campaign.
-The Hokies played their home games at Lane Stadium in Blacksburg, Virginia, finishing the season with a record of 2–9.
+In their first season under head coach Frank Beamer, the Hokies compiled a 2–9 record, scored 203 points, and allowed 300.
+Virginia Tech played its home games at Lane Stadium in Blacksburg, Virginia.